HazAT/react-native-source-map/README.md

 yarn
 ```

-To get the error you see below, you have to either run:
+To get the error you see below:
-If you click on `Welcome to React Native!` you will get the inlined function call.
+click on `Welcome to React Native!` you will get the inlined function call.
-If you click on `To get started, edit App.js` you will get "normal" function call.
+click on `To get started, edit App.js` you will get "normal" function call.

-On Android:
+On Android this produces (only first frame line:col is important):
 ```
 react-native run-android --variant=release
 ```